 Bia National Park, National park and biosphere reserve in Western Region, Ghana

-The area was established as a protected zone in 1935 and gained national park status in 1974.
-UNESCO recognized it as a biosphere reserve in 1983.
+The area was first set aside as a protected zone in 1935 and was given national park status in 1974.
+A few years after that, in 1983, UNESCO added its recognition as a biosphere reserve.

-The reserve can be explored on foot via marked trails that pass through different forest sections.
-The best time to visit is during the dry season, when trails are easier to walk and wildlife sightings improve.
+The park can be explored on foot along marked trails that pass through different forest sections.
+The dry season is generally the best time to go, as the paths are easier to walk and wildlife tends to be more visible.

 The community of curious travelers